Performance Statistics – your questions answered

 No. Your vehicle type has no impact on your statistics.

-Your statistics are based on your last 14 active days out of the past 28 days.
+Your statistics are based on your last 14 active days.
 An active day is when you have done any of the following:

 - Attended a booking